Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Results

 \subsection{Zero-field $\mu$SR measurements}

 We first investigated the Cu spin dynamics in OA LESCO by ZF-$\mu$SR measurements.
-Figure \ref{spectra_AN_v3} shows normalized $\mu$SR time spectra for OA LESCO with $x=0.14$, 0.18, and 0.24.
+Figure \ref{spectra_AN_v4} shows normalized $\mu$SR time spectra for OA LESCO with $x=0.14$, 0.18, and 0.24.
 All spectra show Gaussian-type depolarization above 4 K and the thermal evolution of the spectra is negligible.
 This Gaussian-type depolarization is originated from the nuclear-dipole field, indicating neither static nor dynamic fluctuating Cu spins within the $\mu$SR time window.
-Absence of magnetic order in the present LESCO is consistent with the results for La$_{2-x}$Sr$_x$CuO$_4$ ($x$ = 0.15--0.20)\cite{Adachi2008}, Bi$_2$Sr$_{2-x}$La$_x$CuO$_{6+\rm{\delta}}$ (hole concentration, $p {\sim}$ 0.15--0.20) \cite{Russo2007}, and Bi$_{1.76}$Pb$_{0.35}$Sr$_{1.89}$CuO$_{6+\rm{\delta}}$ ($p>$ 0.09) \cite{Miyazaki2010}, and therefore, is a common feature of optimally-doped and overdoped (OD) single layer cuprate superconductors.

 In contrast to the absence of static magnetism in the OA samples, an appearance of (quasi) static magnetism was confirmed in AS non-SC LESCO samples with 0.14 $\leq x \leq$ 0.28.
-Figure \ref{spectra_AS_v4}(a) shows ZF-$\mu$SR time spectra in AS LESCO with $x=0.14$.
-The spectrum at 105 K shows Gaussian-type depolarization due to the nuclear-dipole field, as observed in OA LESCO.
-Upon cooling, the Gaussian-type depolarization changes into an exponential-type one, indicating the development of Cu spin correlations.
+Figure \ref{spectra_AS_v5}(a) shows ZF-$\mu$SR time spectra in AS LESCO with $x=0.14$.
+Upon cooling from 105 K, the Gaussian-type depolarization changes into an exponential-type one, indicating the development of Cu spin correlations.
 At 1.9 K, the spectrum shows oscillating behavior, indicating the existence of coherent magnetic order.
-Therefore, the magnetic properties evolve toward the long-range order with decreasing the temperature.
 The spectral change from Gaussian-type depolarization to exponential-type one was observed in all AS LESCO with 0.16 $\leq x \leq$ 0.28, including previously reported $x$ = 0.20\cite{Fujita2018}.
-Thus, the magnetism would develop toward the long-range order occurred in a wide $x$ range of $0.14 \leq x \leq 0.28$ in AS LESCO.
-Comparing the spectra at low temperature of 4--5 K for all samples shown in Fig. \ref{spectra_AS_v4}, the depolarization seems slightly slower with increasing $x$, suggesting a weak degradation of magnetism upon doping.
+Comparing the spectra at low temperature of 4--5 K for all samples shown in Fig. \ref{spectra_AS_v5}, the depolarization seems slightly slower with increasing $x$, suggesting a weak degradation of magnetism upon doping.

-For the quantitative analysis of the $\mu$SR time spectra in AS LESCO above 4 K, we fitted the following function to the obtained data.
+For the quantitative analysis of the $\mu$SR time spectra in AS LESCO above 4 K, we fitted the following function to the obtained data with taking a microscopic phase separation between magnetic and non-magnetic phases into account.